author and advocate

 Through stories, women can discover their wisdom and develop healthier relationships with themselves and others.

-My memoir CRAVING SPRING is available now from bookstores (like Malaprops) and Amazon
+My memoir CRAVING SPRING is available through these links:

 “It is a memoir that circles around the question of what it is to be a parent, whether we can ever do it right, whether the best we can do is keep showing up for it.
 It is, in the end, a hard-won journey toward radical acceptance…in its simplicity it is incredibly moving.”